This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 An opioid is a type of medicine used to treat pain.
 Examples of opioids are oxycodone, morphine, fentanyl, and codeine.

 Why is pain control important?

 Pain can cause changes in your physical and emotional health, such as depression and sleep problems.
 Pain control and management may help you rest, heal, and return to your daily activities.

 Opioids can be given as a pill, patch, or suppository.
-They can also be given as an injection into a vein or the area around your spinal cord.
+They can also be given as an injection into a vein, near a nerve, or into a joint.
 You may need one or both of the following:

 - Short-acting opioids work fast and relieve pain for about 3 to 6 hours.
 They are often used for acute or breakthrough pain.

 - Long-acting opioids usually last at least 8 hours.
 You can take them less often and they may be used for chronic pain.